$\infty$-constructible Subsemigroups of $M_2(\mathbb{C})$: Submonoids of

-\item If $S$ doesn't have equal multiplicity, by Proposition \ref{P:M_2^0-type A} necessarily $|F|=1$ (or $|G|=1$) and $S$ is of the form where $e$ is an idempotent and $n$ is a nilpotent.
-Since $hn\in Z_n\cdot n$ for $h\in H$ (recall that $H$ stabilizes $v$), $H$ acts on $Z_n$ by sending $z$ to $z_h$ where $z_h\cdot n=h\cdot(zn)$.
-Write $Z_n=\bigcap_i A_i$ where the $A_i$s are definable and $H$-invariant ($\mathbb{C}^\times \setminus Z_n$ is a union of $H$-orbits) and since where $v\notin U_i$ are co-finite and $\pi(H)$-invariant, Due to the final sentences in Proposition \ref{P:M_2^0-type A} and the choice of the $A_i$s, in order to verify that the intersectants are monoids we only need to verify that $Z_eB_{\{v\},U_i}$ is $H$-invariant.
-This follows by a similar argument to the one that was given in Lemma \ref{L:easy lemma}. \end{enumerate} \end{proof}
+Either way, we may write $Z_n=\bigcap_i A_i$, where the $A_i$ are constructible and $H$-invariant.
+Indeed, since $Z_n$ is an $\infty$-constructible subset of $\mathbb{C}$, by Lemma \ref{L:cons-in-curve} it is either finite or co-countable.
+If $\mathbb{C}^\times \setminus Z_n$ is countable it is a union of countable many $H$-orbits and each of them is constructible.
+Since where $v\notin U_i$ are co-finite and $\pi(H)$-invariant, Using the final arguments in the proof of Proposition \ref{P:M_2^0-type A} and the choice of the $A_i$, in order to verify that the intersectants are monoids we only need to verify that $Z_eB_{\{v\},U_i}$ is $H$-invariant.
+This follows by a similar argument to the one that was given in Lemma \ref{L:easy lemma}. \end{enumerate} \end{enumerate} \end{proof}